At-a-Glance: Program Overview

 Strong Organizational Design = CX + EX

 For years, experts in professional services have warned about a tight and increasingly competitive market.
 Too many mid-sized firms are discounting their standard rates in a lose-lose race to the bottom.
-Levenfeld Pearlson has taken a different approach.
+Levenfeld Pearlstein has taken a different approach.
 We have stayed the course relying on an organizational structure and client experience strategy that has withstood changes in leadership while experiencing some its largest growth even during downturns in the economy.
 In this session, Andrea Maciejewski, Chief Marketing and Client Engagement Officer and GrowthPlay’s Deb Knupp will present a case study for how the firm is defying industry benchmarks, trends and surpassing the analytics from High Performing Organizations through their strong organizational design and alignment.
-(Employee Experience (EX) and CX)
+(Employee Experience (EX) and CX) – Thank you to Silver Sponsor MSA Professional Services for sponsoring this session.

 Creating PEAK Moments in your Client Experience Journey

 All moments are not created equal.
 Our experiences are mostly forgettable and occasionally remarkable.
 According to psychologists, we ignore or forget most of what happened in any experience and focus instead on a few particular moments: the peaks, the pits, and the transitions.
 Research suggests that our most positive moments share certain traits in common: elevation, insight, pride and connection.
-This hands-on workshop will walk you through how you can create moments that deliver those traits and build peaks with your clients instead of fixing potholes.
+In this hands-on workshop, Jen and Blake will walk you through how you can create moments that deliver those traits and build peaks with your clients instead of fixing potholes.
 (Tools of the Trade, Innovation & Trends)

 Propel Your CX Initiatives with Low Hanging Fruit